2022 AFF Championship squads

 Below are the squads for the 2022 AFF Championship, which took place between 20 December 2022 to 16 January 2023.

 Ten national teams affiliated with ASEAN Football Federation (AFF) and participating in this tournament are required to register squad containing up to 23 players, including three goalkeepers.
 Only the players from the following squad list are allowed to appear in this tournament.

 The age listed is the age of each player on December 20, 2022, the first day of the tournament.
-The number of appearances and goals listed for each player does not include the match played after the start of the 2022 AFF Campionship.
+The number of appearances and goals listed for each player does not include the match played after the start of the 2022 AFF Championship.
 The club listed is the last club where the player concerned plays a competitive match before the tournament.
 Fold flag for each club According to the State Football Association (not league) the club is affiliated.